lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 ## Using Sass

-This will produce the desired effect but it is very tedious to hand-code and any changes to the timing will be difficult to implement.
-Thankfully we can use Sass [@for](http://thesassway.com/intermediate/if-for-each-while#for) loops to make this much more manageable.
+The above code will produce the effect we desire but it's painful to write, and any changes will be time consuming to implement.
+Thankfully we can use Sass' [@for](http://thesassway.com/intermediate/if-for-each-while#for) loop to make this much more manageable.

 ### Sass for loops